Inference-time Scaling of Diffusion Models through Classical Search: Additional Related Works

+We now review the use of classical search for inference-time scaling, including applications beyond diffusion models.

-\paragraph{Inference-time scaling} Scaling compute in inference-time with ``slow thinking'' has its long history grounded in cognitive science, known as ``system 2'' thinking \cite{kahneman2011thinking,sloman1996empirical}.
-In \cite{newell1959report,newell1972human}, Newell and his colleagues formalized problem solving as tree search in a combinatorial space, and \cite{yao2023tree} uses tree-of-thoughts to enable LLM reasoning with multiple exploration paths, using BFS and DFS as strategic search algorithms.
+Inference-time compute scaling, often viewed as ``slow thinking,'' has long-standing roots in cognitive science, where it corresponds to ``system 2'' reasoning \citep{kahneman2011thinking,sloman1996empirical}.
+In early work, \citet{newell1959report,newell1972human} formalized problem solving as tree search in combinatorial spaces.
+More recently, \citet{yao2023tree} proposed tree-of-thoughts reasoning for LLMs, enabling exploration along multiple reasoning paths using BFS and DFS as strategic search primitives.

-Recently, long chain-of-though (CoT) reasoning has demonstrated remarkable performance for LLM reasoning \cite{jaech2024openai,guo2025deepseek}, where the long CoT reasoning ability is incentivized through reinforcement learning \cite{guo2025deepseek}.
-Notably, the CoT process demonstrates reasoning activities such as self-verification, backtracking and self-correction.
-Using a process reward model \cite{lightman2023let}, we can also conduct explicit tree search without training the language model. \cite{wu2024inference} propose reward-balanced search (REBASE) which is a special instance of BFS, and \cite{snell2024scaling} applied beam-search to difficult math problems, showing compute-optimal inference can be achieved via selecting different strategy for problems with different difficulty.
-We refer the readers to \cite{wangunlocking} for a comprehensive review.

-Inference-time scaling could also be used to improve the model itself, known as expert iteration.
-In \cite{kahneman2011thinking}, they proposed reinforcement learning with expert iteration in games, where the expert is constructed combining the base policy with Monte Carlo Tree Search (MCTS), and \cite{wu2024internlm2} applied expert iteration to automated theorem proving.
-Self improvements can also be achieved through iterative self-training \cite{subramaniam2025multiagent,zelikman2022star,dong_stp_2025,singh2023beyond}.